ppetrovtv/pine_script_docs/source/Strategies.rst

 bar closes by default.

 If this is forwardtesting, code calculates on every tick in real-time.
-To enable this, check off the option “Recalculate On Every Tick” in settings or do it in script itself: **strategy(..., calc\_on\_every\_tick=true, ...)**.
+To enable this, check off the option "Recalculate On Every Tick" in settings or do it in script itself: **strategy(..., calc\_on\_every\_tick=true, ...)**.

 You can set the strategy to perform additional calculation after an order is filled.
-For this you need to check off “Recalculate After Order filled” in settings or do it in script itself: **strategy(…, calc\_on\_order\_fills=true, ...)**.
+For this you need to check off "Recalculate After Order filled" in settings or do it in script itself: **strategy(…, calc\_on\_order\_fills=true, ...)**.

 Broker emulator